-Honor Roll: Best College Films Every Student Should See
+Honor Roll: 6 Films About College That Everyone Should See

-We hope you made the most of your three months of summertime bliss because school is officially back in session!
-Take your seat and get out some pen and paper, you’ll want to take notes for this.
-Welcome to Caavo’s film studies 101 where you’ll learn about the most essential college films every high school to graduate student should see.
+Grab a seat and some college-ruled paper, you’ll want to take notes for this.
+Welcome to Caavo's Film Studies 101 where you’ll learn about the most essential films about college.

 In this early 2000s film, college is truly defined by what you make it - literally.
 Justin Long, plays a high school senior who has been rejected to every college that he applied to, so to save face, he starts his own college!
 Things ramp up very quickly for this new, illegitimate university when a gaggle of people are admitted to the school simply because they also had nowhere else to go.
 Despite the silly premise, Long’s character does showcase a creative and entrepreneurial mindset that he could probably write about on his future applications to real schools!